givingjar/blog.givingjar.org/_posts/2015-12-16-progress-report-1.md

 2. [Giving Jar Blog (made with Jekyll)][13]
 3. [Giving Jar Media Assets][14]

 Feel free to fork and use these resources, but please abide by the license assigned to each repository.
-If there is no license file, then the content of the repository should not be used without explicit permission from Giving Jar or Technical Rex.
+If there is no license file, then the content of the repository should not be used without explicit permission from Giving Jar.

 ## Failure {#failure}